MiloszKrajewski/dnug-rx/doc/slides/index.md

 ***

+`Observables` share characteristics of both `Promises` and `Sequences`.

 |                    | One       | Many             |
 |-------------------:|:---------:|:----------------:|
 | **Synchronously**  | `T`       | `IEnumerable<T>` |
 | **Asynchronously** | `Task<T>` | `IObservable<T>` |

+Reactive Extensions do not provide new concepts,<br>
+but rather new view on old ones.

 ***